-By his mid-teens, Will Skol had adopted a post-punk headspace that would inform all of his projects that followed.
-He quit his weekly guitar lessons, and along with a daily intake of Cabaret Voltaire, (early) Simple Minds, Skinny Puppy, Gang of Four and Killing Joke (to name just a few) it made sense to do what his idols seemed to be doing: abandon convention.
+By his mid-teens, Will Skol had adopted a post-punk standpoint that would inform all of his projects that followed.
+He quit his weekly guitar lessons, and, spurred on by a daily intake of industrial, electro, goth, and sundry post-punk offshoots, it made sense to do what his idols seemed to be doing: abandon convention.

 A Creative and Critical Breakthrough in the 90s

-Skol’s pursuit of his own electronic-driven sound, and his desire to use guitar as a contorted element within it, brought him to Toronto’s Queen Street scene.
-It was there that he collaborated with post-punk and industrial-influenced bands in the early 90s.
-By ’95, he and his musical allies had set off on a mission.
+Skol's pursuit of his own electronic-driven sound brought him to Toronto's Queen Street scene in the late 1980s.
+It was there that he cut his teeth on countless fog-drenched stages, and all-night studio sessions.
+After almost a decade in the trenches, and becoming immersed in the more abstract fringes of the rave scene, Skol's latest collaborative project emerged.
 Dubbing themselves Transformantra, their interest in commonplace musical structure was nil.
 They were big on groove, and even more determined to cultivate a head-spinning palette of sounds on each and every track.
 It’s no wonder the band earned so much acclaim for their 1998 debut CD.
 With praise from Urb, Alternative Press, XLR8R and Canada’s Exclaim!, the future was looking rosy indeed.

-Following stints as a producer/engineer/musician-for-hire in the early 00’s, Skol began formulating what would prove to be his most adventurous and genre-defying endeavour yet: Spiral Into The Storm.
+Following stints as a producer/engineer/musician-for-hire in the early 00's, Skol began formulating what would prove to be his most genre-defying endeavour to date: Spiral Into The Storm.

 A self-titled EP was issued in 2007 while Skol worked toward completing the 75-minute A Futile Veneer album (2008).
 That disc featured a tight, but diverse, cast of special guests including jazz/r&b chanteuse Julie Mahendran, drummer/percussionist Giampaolo Scatozza (whose previous collaborators include Groove Armada), and Gibbs and Mellen (Toronto techno mainstay Mike Gibbs and composer/producer Gaz Mellen) who contributed a rugged and whimsical remix on the closing track.